-The undersigned hereby appoints Sean M. Healey, William J. Nutt and John Kingston, III, and each of them, proxies with full power of substitution to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Affiliated Managers Group, Inc. (the "Company") that the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company, to be held at the Company's offices, 600 Hale Street, Prides Crossing, Massachusetts 01965 on Thursday, May 31, 2007 at 10:00 a.m.
+The undersigned hereby appoints Sean M. Healey, William J. Nutt and John Kingston, III, and each of them, proxies with full power of substitution to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Affiliated Managers Group, Inc. (the "Company") that the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company, to be held at the Company's offices, 600 Hale Street, Prides Crossing, Massachusetts 01965 on Tuesday, June 3, 2008 at 10:00 a.m.
 Eastern time, and at any adjournments or postponements thereof, and hereby grants each of them full power and authority to act on behalf of the undersigned at said meeting and any adjournments or postponements thereof.
-The undersigned hereby revokes any proxy previously given in connection with such meeting and acknowledges receipt of the Notice of Annual Meeting of Stockholders, the Proxy Statement and the 2006 Annual Report to Stockholders.
+The undersigned hereby revokes any proxy previously given in connection with such meeting and acknowledges receipt of the Notice of Annual Meeting of Stockholders, the Proxy Statement and the 2007 Annual Report to Stockholders.

-(Continued, and to be signed on reverse side)

-Address Change/Comments (Mark the corresponding box on the reverse side) AFFILIATED MANAGERS GROUP, INC. Please mark vote in the following manner using dark ink only: x Mark here for Address Change o or Commer nts PLEASE SEI E REVERSE SIDE 1.
-To elect the following nominees as directors of the Company, each for a one-year term to continue until the 2008 Annual Meeting For Withhold For All of Stockholders and until the successor of the respective nominee is duly elected and qualified.
-All All Except Nominees: 01 Richard E. Floor 05 Rita M. Rodriguez 0 0 0 22 Sean M. Healey 06 Patrick T. Ryan 03 Harold J. Meyerman 07 Jide J. Žeitlín 04 William J. Nutt (INSTRUCTION: To withhold authority for any individual nominee, mark "For All Except" and write the (INSTRUCTION: 10 without authority for any individual nominee, mark - For All Except and write the nominee's name on the space provided below.)
-2. To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the For Against Abstain 2. current fiscal year.
-0 0 0 3.
-3. To consider and act upon such other business as may properly come before the meeting or any adjournments or postponements thereof. - This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no instruction i osal 1-election of each of the nominees for director and "FOR" Proposal 2-ratification of the selection of the Company's inc s indicated, the e undersigned's vote w itors.
-The undersigned ill be cast "FOR" 's votes will be cast i is accordance with the proxies' discretion on such other business as may properly come before the meeting or any adjournment its or postpone ments thereof. s votes will be Signa iture: Date Signa , iture: Date d:, 2007

-For joint accounts, each owner should sign.
+(Continued, and to be signed on reverse side) Address Change/Comments (Mark the corresponding box on the reverse side) AFFILIATED MANAGERS GROUP, INC. Mark here Please mark vote in the following manner using dark ink only: x for Address Change or Comments PLEASE SEE REVERSE SIDE To elect the following nominees as directors of the Company, each for a one-year term to continue until Withhold For All For the 2009 Annual Meeting of Stockholders and until the successor of the respective nominee is duly All All Except elected and qualified.
+Nominees: O 0 0 01 Richard E. Floor 05 Rita M. Rodriguez 02 Sean M. Healey 06 Patrick T. Rvan 03 Harold J. Meyerman 07 Jide J. Zeitlin 04 William J. Nutt (INSTRUCTION: To withhold authority for any individual nominee, mark "For All Except" and write the nominee(s) name on the space provided below.)
+To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public For Abstain Against accounting firm for the current fiscal year.
+To consider and act upon such other business as may properly come before the meeting or any adjournments or postponements thereof.
+This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
+If no instruction is indicated, the undersigned's votes will be cast "FOR" Proposal 1-election of each of the nominees for director and "FOR" Proposal 2-ratification of the selection of the Company's independent auditors.
+The undersigned's votes will be cast in accordance with the proxies' discretion on such other business as may properly come before the meeting or any adjournments or postponements thereof.
+Signature: Dated: Signature: , 2008 Dated: For joint accounts, each owner should sign.
 Executors, administrators, trustees, corporate officers and others acting in a representative capacity should give full title or authority.